 Call us for help...

-If you were arrested for a weapons charge or have a prior weapons conviction, please contact us at Colorado Legal Defense Group.
-Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with gun crimes and other weapons offenses.
+If you were arrested for violating a Colorado gun law or have a prior weapons conviction, please contact us at Colorado Legal Defense Group.
+Our Colorado defense attorneys have many years of experience representing clients who have been charged with gun crimes and other weapons offenses.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 18-12-107